We are on day 5 of our Bohemian trip, y’all.

 Yeah.
 That really happened.
 Me, on the side of the road, in a neon tie dyed dress.
 Thankfully, the hills and grasses (and tree) of Nebraska hid me safely in my ditch of agony.

 After the … ahem, “episode” had passed, I stepped out all wobbly like a baby deer and made my way back to the vehicle as quickly as possible before the oncoming truck could see me in my tie dyed glory, toilet paper roll in hand.
-I didn’t even realize until I was settled safely back in the car that my legs and been scratched all up by the aforementioned Nebraska grasses.

 After that it was smooth sailing, and digesting.
 The only other time that we slammed on brakes to pull over onto the side of the road was when Husband had to emergency identify the Wyoming State Bird, the lovely Western Meadow Lark.
 Between Husband and Eleven Year old I think we’ve identified every bird and horse in Nebraska.
 We also pulled over once to take a picture of a buffalo.
 Because, ya know.
 Whatever.